Jeroenzai/MLchallenge/README.md

 This repository contains the following map and files:

 * data: a map that contains the used datasets.
-* group22.pdf: a pdf file describing the results
+* MLchallenge_final.pdf: a pdf file describing the results
-* group22.py: a python file containing all the code.
+* code.py: a python file containing all the code.